- Take ownership of your own skills development and help you to ‘future proof’ your career in a constantly changing environment

 To achieve the Edinburgh Award you need to complete the following activities which should equate to a minimum of 50 learning hours:

-Group Session 1 is about goal setting: learning about your ideal self, real self, and the similarities and differences between them through completion of a Wheel of Development.
+Group Session 1 is about goal setting: learning about your ideal self, real self, and the similarities and differences between them through completion of a Wheel of Development to select three skills from the Business School Competency Framework.
 Session 2 provides the opportunity to reflect on what you have been practising, check in on progress, and reassess your action plan.
 Finally, Session 3 brings everything together, providing an opportunity to celebrate your progress with others.
+After each of these sessions you will be asked to write a short reflective piece – reflection is the process of exploring and examining yourself, your perspectives, attributes, experiences and actions.

-A key component of the Edinburgh Award is two coaching sessions with a qualified coach.
-Session One is about raising awareness, motivation and setting an action plan around the student's development goals, while Session Two is focused on reflecting on activities to date and sustainability.
+A key component of the Edinburgh Award is 2 coaching sessions with a qualified coach.
+Session 1 is about raising awareness, motivation and setting an action plan around the student's development goals, while Session 2 is focused on reflecting on activities to date and sustainability.

-Actively engage in at least 22 hours of activity which allows you to apply and practice the skills you have chosen.
+Undertake an activity throughout your time on the Award where you can apply and practice the skills you have chosen to develop.
 For example, take an active role in organising an event to develop your leadership and communication skills, or design a group-based initiative to develop creativity and problem solving.
+You might do one large activity across your time on the Award or choose to do several smaller ones.
+Your time on this activity needs to add up to at least 22 hours.
+You will log these hours on an Activity Tracker.

 Time commitment and timeline